1984 Penn State Nittany Lions football team

 The 1984 Penn State Nittany Lions football team represented the Pennsylvania State University as an independent during the 1984 NCAA Division I-A football season.
 Led by 19th-year head coach Joe Paterno, the Nittany Lions compiled a record of 6–5.
 The team home games in Beaver Stadium in University Park, Pennsylvania.

+The Nittany Lions were not invited to a bowl game for the first time since 1970.